-Environmental Services, Portland Parks & Recreation, and the U.S Army Corps of Engineers are working together on a large-scale habitat enhancement project to benefit wildlife and people.
-The project will enhance 75 acres of wetland habitat by:
+Environmental Services, Portland Parks & Recreation, and the U.S Army Corps of Engineers worked together on a large-scale habitat enhancement project to benefit wildlife and people.
+The project restored 75 acres of wetland habitat in 2018 by:

 - Excavating tidal slough channels and improving wetland habitats so young fish, including species listed as threatened or endangered, can use the calmer waters of the wetland to rest and find food.